 - Passion for grassroots organizing and social justice

-We're a small organization with a dedicated group of organizers, staff, and volunteers, leaving lots of room for your creativity.
-You'll have the opportunity to work in an interesting (and relaxed) office in the CUNY Graduate Center in Midtown Manhattan where you'll be able to interact with scholars and people who are involved with grassroots social justice movements.
+We're a small organization with a dedicated group of organizers, leaving lots of room for your creativity.
+You'll have the opportunity to work in an interesting (and relaxed) office in the Graduate Center of the City University of New York in Midtown Manhattan, where you'll be able to interact with scholars and people who are involved with grassroots social justice movements.

-Please send a detailed cover letter and resume to email@example.com
+Please send a detailed cover letter and/or resume to firstname.lastname@example.org